SiddheshP1996/SiddheshP1996/README.md

   <section class="container about-me">
     <h2 align="center">ABOUT ME</h2>
     <p align="center"> <strong>🌱 Welcome to My GitHub Profile! 🌱</strong></p><br>
     <p>💻 A Web Developer and Explorer, possessing foundation in crafting elegant and robust solutions.
-Whether it's building intuitive user interfaces or designing scalable front-end systems, I am passionate about creating seamless digital experiences that leave a long lasting impact.</p> <br>
+Whether it's building intuitive user interfaces or designing scalable front-end, back-end, full-stack systems, I am passionate about creating seamless digital experiences that leave a long lasting impact.</p> <br>
     <p>👨‍💻 I believe in the power of code to shape the world we live in and continuously seek different aspects to contribute meaningfully to its changing evolution.
     </p> <br>
     <p>🚀 Besides my love for coding, I'm a lifelong learner who enjoys staying up-to-date with the latest advancements in technology.
-With a keen interest in history, current affairs
-      and fitness, I strive to broaden my horizons beyond the realms of data and its analysis.
+With a keen interest in history, travel, current affairs and fitness, I strive to broaden my horizons beyond the realms of data and its analysis.
     </p>
   </section>